Level 1: What is SA? | Entry | Schedule | Curriculum | Instructors | Costs | Payments | FAQ

 TARGETED DIET & LIFESTYLE CORRECTIONS

-617 hours (28 credits), 12 months
+617 hours (28 credits), 36 months

 Learn extensive core principles of Āyurvedic Medicine and their application methods for multicultural environments.
 Develop assessment skills to identify risk factors, individual constitution, deviation, external and internal factors that impact holistic health.
 Perform root cause analysis for individuals, confirm with scientific testing methods and correct deviations using diet, lifestyle, targeted single herbal protocols and self-care treatments.

 Read key portions of four, major classical Āyurvedic medical texts and correlate knowledge with current scientific developments.
-Students review the Charaka Saṁhitā, Suśhruta Saṁhitā, Aṣhṭāṅga Hṛdaya and Bhāva Prakāśha in detail, well beyond any other Āyurvedic programs outside of India.
+Students review foundational principles directly from the Charaka Saṁhitā, Suśhruta Saṁhitā, Aṣhṭāṅga Hṛdaya and Bhāva Prakāśha, well beyond Level One Āyurvedic programs outside of India.

 ENTRY REQUIREMENTS